whenbearsreign/ffxiv-ttrpg-free-content/README.md

 # ffxiv-ttrpg-free-content for Foundry VTT (v12)
 A compendium module for FFXIV TTRPG that includes all of the free content available publicly.
-This is intended to be used with https://github.com/Valamyrr/FFxivTTRPG
+This is intended to be used with [Valmyrr's FFXIV TTRPG Custom System](https://github.com/Valamyrr/FFxivTTRPG)

 This compendium aims to include all of the free content for the FFXIV TTRPG in one compendium.
 The following Compendia are included: